BY: Statistics Fundamentals Team

 Select the table for your significance level (α).
 Columns represent numerator df (df1) and rows represent denominator df (df2).
 The cell at the intersection of your df1 column and df2 row is the critical F value.
 Reject H₀ if F-calculated ≥ this value.

-What is the F table used for in ANOVA?
+How do you read the F table for ANOVA?

 What is the F critical value at df1=3, df2=30, α=0.05?